-Cento Veljanovski’s article Credit Cards, Counterfactuals and Antitrust Damages has been shortlisted in this years’ Concurrences’ Antitrust Writing Awards (AWA) in the private enforcement section.
-The article which is described below and which is forthcoming in the European Journal of Competition Law & Practice will be judged by a distinguished editorial committee of academics, antitrust lawyers and economists.
-Readers can visit the Concurrences’ website to download the article and can if they enjoy it cast a vote in the readers’ popular article selection.
+Cento Veljanovski’s article Credit Cards, Counterfactuals and Antitrust Damages has been shortlisted in this years’ Antitrust Writing Awards organised by Concurrences Review and the George Washington University Law School Competition Law Center.
+The article which appeared in last year’s issue of the European Journal of Competition Law & Practice will be judged by a distinguished editorial committee of academics, antitrust lawyers and economists.

 Cento Veljanovski’s response to the European Commission’s consultation makes extensive comments on its draft Guidelines for national courts on how to estimate the share of overcharge which was passed on to indirect purchasers.
 Summarising his detailed assessment Cento concludes:

 “In my view the draft Guidelines do not adequately achieve their stated purpose.
 They are strong on economic principles, theory and descriptions of some quantitative methods, cover data requirements and disclosure reasonably well, but do not offer real practical guidance that would enable a generalist judge to assess the proposed quantitative methods and conflicting expert opinions; nor do they guide the court in how in the absence of data and evidence and/or conflicting evidence to estimate pass-on.”

 The certifications of the first two opt-out collective actions – Gibson v.
 Pride Mobility Scooterand Merricks v.
 MasterCard – were dismissed by the Competition Appeal Tribunal (CAT) under the new UK competition law ‘class action’ regime.
 Here a critical assessment of the CAT’s two judgments is undertaken focusing on common issues, pass-on, distribution of damages, costs and funding of the emerging UK collective certification process.
 A revised version will be published in World Competition Law & Economics.